UniversalDependencies/UD_Greek-GDT/README.md

 # Changelog

+* 2017-04-01 v2.2
+  * Fixed issues concerning specific constructions (most of them related to `flat` in multi-token names and to `parataxis` in reported speech)

 * 2017-11-15 v2.1
   * Fixed issues concerning specific constructions (most of them related to deprels of pronouns and to oblique dependents in constructions with copulas)